 The Master Plan was developed for the City of Parchment Planning Commission by the W.E.
 Upjohn Institute for Employment Research through the Southcentral Michigan Planning Council (SMPC).
-This section gives a brief overview of the Master Plan and the process used to develop the plan.

 The Status of Planning and Zoning in the City of Parchment

 The City adopted a Master Plan in 1994.
 This Master Plan is the first comprehensive planning process undertaken by the City.
 This was followed by City-wide survey conducted by the WMU Kercher Center for Social Research in 1998.
 The City of Parchment recognizes the need for developing a Master Plan in compliance the Michigan Planning Enabling Act, P.A.
 33 of 2008, as amended.
 Two key reasons are to provide a legal foundation for the City Zoning Ordinance and to plan for and manage the redevelopment of the City.
 Furthermore, the master plan is used as a basis for re-examining the City's zoning districts and land use development controls.